Quick overview of the project’s activities

-Afterwards, Ernest Urtasun (MEP – Greens/EFA) addressed the audience and stressed the importance of young people’s electoral vote nowadays.
-He also answered young people’s questions about the European Union and its institutions.
+Then Ernest Urtasun (MEP – Greens/EFA) addressed the audience and stressed the importance of youth voting nowadays.
+He also answered young people’s questions about the European Union and the European Institutions.

-He encouraged them not to be afraid to express themselves and be heard by the European institutions.
+He encouraged them not to be afraid to speak out and be heard by the European institutions.

 In general, the results of the questionnaires are optimistic and positive, either in terms of the number of questionnaires completed or in terms of the content and messages they reveal.

-Although the final evaluation is good, the information obtained should also be used to continue the hard work and find new ways to encourage those young people who still have disengagement, reluctance, or lack of commitment to the project.
-The European Commission is also aware of the need for the European Parliament to be receptive to and/or politically disaffected from feeling receptive to and participating in the European debate.
+Although the final evaluation is good, the information obtained should also be used to continue the hard work and find new ways to encourage young people who still have political disengagement, reluctance and/or disaffection to feel receptive and to participate in the European debate.

 Participation: The event brought together 56 people from 9 countries: 48 from the city of Cluj-Napoca in Romania, 1 from Barcelona in Spain, 1 from Budapest in Hungary, 1 from Bologna in Italy, 1 from Turkey, 2 from Poznan in Poland, 1 from Riga in Latvia, 1 from Brussels in Belgium, 1 from Bastia in France.

-Venue and date: The seminar took place in Cluj-Napoca, Romania, at the College of Political, Administrative and Communication Sciences, on March 22nd 2019.
+Venue and date: The seminar took place in Cluj-Napoca, Romania at the College of Political, Administrative and Communication Sciences on 22 March 2019.

-After this section, we invited our two MEPs Daniel Buda and Iuliu Winkler to speak about their role in the European Parliament in order to give the participants a better understanding of how the EU works.
+After this section, we invited our two MEPs Daniel Buda and Iuliu Winkler to speak about their role in the European Parliament in order to give participants a better understanding of how the EU works.
+They also talked about the fact that as young people, if they want to have a political career, it is advisable to make a career in a practical field and, after understanding how things are done, to go into politics and make laws.
 They also talked about BREXIT and mass manipulation, the communication channels of politicians.
-After their introduction our young people started to ask them questions.
+After their introduction our young people started asking them questions.